graph LR

 # Process text

-= self.text_embedding(text_ids)
+text_embeds = self.text_embedding(text_ids)

 # Process vision

-= self.vision_encoder(vision_features)
+vision_embeds = self.vision_encoder(vision_features)

 # Combine modalities

-= torch.cat([text_embeds, vision_embeds], dim=-1)
+combined = torch.cat([text_embeds, vision_embeds], dim=-1)

-combined = self.fusion_layer(combined)
+fused = self.fusion_layer(combined)

 # Process through Mamba